kammau/Phase-1-Project/README.md

 # Walkthrough:
 ## Startup:
 After forking and cloning, head over to this repo's root directory in your terminal.
 Once there, type `open index.html` to open up this project in your web browser.
 Next, to start our json server, type `json-server --watch db.json`.
-Then hit the reload button and you should now see the monster card full of monster information!
+Then, hit the reload button and you should now see the monster card's full of monster information!

 ## Monster Lookup:
-To lookup a monster, type one of the valid monster names into the search bar.
-Then pressing the search button, you should be taken to that specific monsters card.
+To look up a monster, type one of the valid monster names into the search bar.
+Then pressing the search button, you should be taken to that specific monster's card.

 ## Scroll-through (Random):
-To go through the monsters in no particular order,
+To go through the monsters in no particular order, a user can press the right arrow key or click the right arrow button located next to the search button.